Gaeta: Culture

 Gaeta has erected a monument to John Cabot, who discovered Canada in 1500.
 Other people associated with the town include the painters Giovanni da Gaeta and Giovanni Filippo Criscuolo.
 For a full list, see People from Gaeta.

 Gaetani speak a dialect of Italian that, while similar to the nearby Neapolitan, is one of the few Italian dialects to preserve Latin's neuter gender.

 Distinctive local cuisine includes the tiella, which resembles both a pizza and a salty crostata.
 Tiella can be made with several stuffings.
-Typical stuffings include diced squids, parsley and chilli pepper, octopuses and just enough tomatoes.
+Typical stuffings include diced squids, parsley and chilli pepper, octopuses and tomatoes.
 Other stuffings include escaroles and baccalà (dried and salted cods), courgettes/zucchini, spinaches, rapini and sausages, olives, onions, and sardines.
-The town is also known for its distinctive brand of olives, marketed throughout the world (the main production, however, takes place in neighbouring Itri), and its beaches (Serapo, Fontania, Ariana, Sant'Agostino).
+The town is also known for its brand of olives, marketed throughout the world (the main production, however, takes place in neighbouring Itri), and its beaches (Serapo, Fontania, Ariana, Sant'Agostino).
 Sciuscielle, mostaccioli, susamelli, and roccocò are also local desserts most often made during Christmas time.
 A Latin text found in Gaeta dating from 997 AD contains the earliest known usage of the word "pizza".

 The most famous folklore event of Gaeta is Glie Sciusce of 31 December, in which bands of young Gaetani in traditional costumes head to the city's streets, playing mainly self-built instruments.

+The name Gaetano means "from Gaeta".